San Juan Puerto Rico Temple Steeple Painted

 Preparing for Construction in San Juan, Puerto Rico

 Progress is being made on clearing and preparing the ground for construction of the San Juan Puerto Rico Temple.
 It will stand on the site of the former Trujillo Alto chapel, which was demolished early last year.
-Displaced members have been attending church at the meetinghouse located in the suburb of Carolina, just east of San Juan.
+Members now attend church at the meetinghouse located in the suburb of Carolina, just east of San Juan.

 Earth Movers Arrive at the San Juan Puerto Rico Temple Site

 A series of small earthquakes and aftershocks have shaken the island of Puerto Rico for weeks, leaving some with rattled nerves and damaged property.
 However, the movement of earth at one location has been a very welcomed site.
 After a long delay following last May's groundbreaking ceremony, all of the government permits and approvals are in place to begin full-scale construction on the San Juan Puerto Rico Temple and its adjoining meetinghouse.
 Heavy equipment will clear and rough grade the site in preparation for excavation.